phlowers/thermohl/thermohl-docs/docs/api-reference/parameters.md

 # Parameters and Default Values

+[TODO : check with sources + add a paragraph explaining which parameters are not required if we use srad directly]: #

 | Parameter | Default Value | Unit    | Used in CIGRE | Used in IEEE | Used in OLLA | Used in CNER | Comment                                                      |
 |-----------|---------------|---------|---------------|--------------|--------------|--------------|--------------------------------------------------------------|
 | lat       | 45            | degree  | yes           | yes          | yes          | yes          | latitude                                                     |